Safe Routes to School and the Fixing Our Streets Program to Make Safety Improvements

 How can I make my voice heard?
 Throughout Spring 2017, SRTS staff organized several open houses and community outreach events in partnership with Portland Public School District and non-profit Oregon Walks to better understand the unique needs of each school community.
 We also gathered information through an online open house, through coordination with school offices and parent groups, and at school events.
 We also used information from concerns voiced through our SRTS survey over the past few years.

 - What are the major safety needs of each school?

 - What are the primary walking routes to each school?

 We hope to achieve these goals by listening to families and school staff about their transportation safety concerns around school.

 Does your student attend a school in David Douglas, Reynolds, or Centennial school district (within the Portland city limits)?
 SRTS coordinators organized various outreach events with the school community in these areas to gather feedback.
 Contact your coordinator if you have questions:

 Reynolds (Alder, Glenfair, & Margaret Scott) - Janis McDonald, firstname.lastname@example.org, 503-823-5358

 Centennial (Lynch View, Lynch Wood, Oliver, & Parklane) - Janis McDonald, email@example.com, 503-823-5358

-Below you will see a list of past open houses and community walks hosted throughout the Spring.
+Below you will see a list of past open houses and community walks hosted earlier this year.